A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 About

 HTTP headers let the client and the server pass additional information with a message in a request or response1.
-The HTTP headers for a server’s response , and about the server that sent it2.
-This information can assist the client with displaying the response to a user , with storing (or caching ) the response for future use, and with making further requests to the server now in the future.
-In the case of an unsuccessful request , headers can be used to tell
+The HTTP headers for a server’s response, and about the server that sent it2.
+This information can assist the client with displaying the response to a user, with storing (or caching) the response for future use, and with making further requests to the server now in the future.
+They communicate core information, such as what browser the client is using and what data is being requested.
+They contain text information stored in key-value pairs, and are included in every HTTP request and response.

-In HTTP /1.X, a header is a case-insensitive name followed by a colon, then optional whitespace which will be ignored, and finally by its value (for example: Allow: POST).
-In HTTP/2 and above, headers are displayed in lowercase when viewed in developer tools (accept: */*), and prefixed with a colon for a special group of pseudo-headers (status: 200).
-For more information, see HTTP messages
+In HTTP/1.X, a headers is a case-insensitive name followed by a colon, then optional whitespace which will be ignored, and finally by its value (for example: Allow: POST).
+In HTTP/2 and above, headers are displayed in lowercase when viewed in developer tools (:accept: */*), and prefixed with a colon for a special group of pseudo-headers (status: 200).
+For more information, see HTTP messages.

 Anki